travelgateX/documentation-site/content/insights-x/datasets/types-of-datasets.md

 +++
 title = "Types of Datasets"
-pagetitle = "Types of Datasets" description = "Insights-X Types of Datasets" icon = "fa-list-alt" weight = 1 alwaysopen = false
+pagetitle = "Types of Datasets" description = "Learn about what Dataset types can you use" icon = "fa-list-alt" weight = 1 alwaysopen = false